esbanarango/ember-model-validator/README.md

   }
 ````

-### CustomValidation
+### Custom
 Define a custom callback funciton to validate the model's value.
-The validation callback is passed 3 values: the key, value, model's scope. return true (or a truthy value) to pass the validation, return false (or falsy value) to fail the validation.
+The validation callback is passed 3 values: the _key_, _value_, _model's scope_. return true (or a truthy value) to pass the validation, return false (or falsy value) to fail the validation.

 ````js
   validations: {